Constipation Immediately Followed By Diarrhea

 It would be interesting to know how exactly constipation works in the case of malabsorption and whether it’s possible that foods that are constipating for you can actually cause cramping or spasm in the bowel as well.

-IBS type: Gas.
-IBS strategy: No meds.
-Exclude all inflammatory foods.
+IBS type: C. IBS strategy: No meds.
+Exclude as many inflammatory foods as possible.